Are These Retail-Wholesale Stocks a Great Value Stocks Right Now?

 Looking at the history of these trends, perhaps none is more beloved than value investing.
 This strategy simply looks to identify companies that are being undervalued by the broader market.
 Value investors use fundamental analysis and traditional valuation metrics to find stocks that they believe are being undervalued by the market at large.

-One company to watch right now is Citi Trends (CTRN).
-CTRN is currently sporting a Zacks Rank of #2 (Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 11.19, which compares to its industry's average of 15.66.
-Over the past 52 weeks, CTRN's Forward P/E has been as high as 35.21 and as low as 10.10, with a median of 15.78.
+One company value investors might notice is Asbury Automotive Group (ABG).
+ABG is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
+The stock has a Forward P/E ratio of 5.61.
+This compares to its industry's average Forward P/E of 6.27.
+ABG's Forward P/E has been as high as 14.39 and as low as 5.58, with a median of 10.19, all within the past year.

-Investors should also recognize that CTRN has a P/B ratio of 4.99.
-The P/B is a method of comparing a stock's market value to its book value, which is defined as total assets minus total liabilities.
-This stock's P/B looks attractive against its industry's average P/B of 5.42.
-Over the past 12 months, CTRN's P/B has been as high as 6.73 and as low as 2.11, with a median of 5.06.
+Investors should also note that ABG holds a PEG ratio of 0.30.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+ABG's PEG compares to its industry's average PEG of 0.32.
+ABG's PEG has been as high as 0.78 and as low as 0.30, with a median of 0.55, all within the past year.

+Value investors also use the P/S ratio.
+The P/S ratio is is calculated as price divided by sales.
+This is a popular metric because sales are harder to manipulate on an income statement, so they are often considered a better performance indicator.
+ABG has a P/S ratio of 0.41.
+This compares to its industry's average P/S of 0.42.

 Click to get this free report